Steven J. Mulroy: Career

 Mulroy began his legal career in 1989 as a judicial clerk for the Hon.
 Roger Vinson, a federal district court judge in Pensacola, Florida.
-In 1991, through the U.S. Justice Department's Honors Program, he joined Department's Civil Rights Division as a trial attorney.
-He spent 1991-95 in the Voting Section, and 1995 through 1999 in the Housing and Civil Enforcement Section.
-From 1999-2000 he served as a Special Assistant United States Attorney (a federal prosecutor) in the U.S. Attorney's Office in Alexandria, Virginia.
+In 1991, through the U.S. Justice Department's Honors Program, he joined the Department's Civil Rights Division as a trial attorney.
+He spent 1991-95 in the Voting Section and 1995 through 1999 in the Housing and Civil Enforcement Section.
+From 1999-2000, he served as a Special Assistant United States Attorney (a federal prosecutor) in the U.S. Attorney's Office in Alexandria, Virginia.
 In 2000, he began teaching at the University of Memphis, School of Law, attaining tenure in 2006.

-In 2006 he was promoted to Associate Professor, and in 2010 from to full Professor of Law.
+In 2006, he was promoted to Associate Professor, and in 2010, from full Professor of Law.
 He teaches and publishes in the fields of election law, criminal law and procedure, and constitutional law.
 Since 2015, he has served as the University of Memphis, School of Law's Associate Dean for Academic Affairs.

 In 2006, Mulroy successfully ran for the Shelby County, Tennessee Commission, representing the 5th District.
 He served two four-year terms, leaving the Commission due to term limits in late 2014.
 He ran for County Mayor in 2014, losing the Democratic primary.

 While on the County Commission, Mulroy drafted Shelby County's first ethics ordinance, animal welfare ordinance, and "cash for tires" ordinance, and the first ever legislation at any level in Tennessee which provided discrimination protection for the LGBT community."
 He successfully pushed for substantial increases in county funding for homelessness and pre-K education.